tkhq/docs/docs/passkeys/integration.md

     // (omitting the rest of this for brevity)
   })
   ```
 - [`@turnkey/viem`](https://www.npmjs.com/package/@turnkey/viem) is a package wrapping all of the above so that you work directly with Viem without worrying about passkeys.
-See [this demo](https://github.com/tkhq/sdk/tree/main/examples/with-viem-and-passkeys)
+See [this demo](https://github.com/tkhq/sdk/tree/main/examples/with-viem-and-passkeys).

-If you find yourself in need of an abstraction or integration that doesn't exist yet, please get in touch by [creating an issue on our sdk repo](https://github.com/tkhq/sdk/issues), or contact us at <hello@turnkey.com>.
+If you find yourself in need of an abstraction or integration that doesn't exist yet, please get in touch by [creating an issue on our SDK repo](https://github.com/tkhq/sdk/issues), starting a discussion in our [community repo](https://github.com/orgs/tkhq/discussions), or contacting us at <hello@turnkey.com>.
 We're here to make this as easy as possible for you and your team!

 Regardless of whether you use one of our abstractions, take a look at [our registration and authentication options guide](/passkeys/options).
 This will help you choose the right options for your passkey flow.